 Modified Proctor Test Procedure

-- Take a representative sample of about 5 kg of dry soil.
+- Take around 5 kg of dry soil sample.

-- The weight of the mold with the base plate is attached to the nearest one gram.
-Record the weight as W1.
+- Measure the weight of the mold with the attached base plate as W1.

-- Remove the deposited soil from the mold and place it on a tray.
+- Take out soil samples from the mold and spread them on a separate tray.

 Calculation of Modified Proctor Test

-Calculate the dry density Yd in g/cm3 from the equation are as follows,
+Calculate the dry density Yd in g/cm3 from the equation as follows,

 Yd = Yw / (1+W/100)

 W = % moisture content of the soil

 Which the soil can be compacted to the maximum dense state.